Sports injury: Primary, secondary, and tertiary prevention

-Prevention can be broken up into three broad categories of primary, secondary, and tertiary prevention.
+Prevention can be broken up into three broad categories primary, secondary, and tertiary prevention.
 Primary prevention involves the avoidance of injury.
-An example is ankle braces being worn as a team.
+An example is ankle brace being worn as a team.
 Even those with no history of previous ankle injuries participate in wearing braces.
 If primary prevention activities were effective, there would be a lesser chance of injuries occurring in the first place.
 Secondary prevention involves an early diagnosis and treatment once an injury has occurred.
-The goal of early diagnosis is to ensure that the injury is receiving proper care and recovering correctly, thereby limiting the concern for other medical problems to stem from the initial traumatic event.
+The goal of early diagnosis is to ensure that the injury is receiving proper care and recovering correctly, thereby limiting the concern for other medical problems stemming from the initial traumatic event.

+Some sports leagues have gone further in terms of secondary prevention by incorporating live sensing data to allow early diagnosis and treatment: Some teams in the Swiss National Ice Hockey League are testing out systems that combine helmet-integrated sensors and analysis software to reveal a player's ongoing brain injury risk during a game.
+These sensors provide players and coaches with real-time data on head impact strength, frequency, and severity.
+The sensors are planned to be integrated into the foam padding used inside hockey helmets to serve as pressure detectors.

 Lastly, tertiary prevention is solely focused on rehabilitation to reduce and correct an existing disability resulting from the traumatic event.
 Thus, for an athlete with an ankle injury, rehabilitation would consist of balance exercises to recover strength and mobility, as well as wearing an ankle brace while gradually returning to the sport.

 Season analysis

 It is most essential to establish participation in warm-ups, stretching, and exercises that focus on main muscle groups commonly used in the sport of interest.
-This decreases the chances for getting muscle cramps, torn muscles, and stress fractures.
+This decreases the chances of getting muscle cramps, torn muscles, and stress fractures.
 A season analysis is an attempt to identify risks before they occur by reviewing training methods, the competition schedule, traveling, and past injuries.
 If injuries have occurred in the past, the season analysis reviews the injury and looks for patterns that may be related to a specific training event or competition program.
 For example, a stress fracture injury on a soccer team or cross country team may be correlated to a simultaneous increase in running and a change in running environment, like a transition from a soft to hard running surface.
 A season analysis can be documented as team-based results or individual athlete results.
-Other key program events that have been correlated to injury incidences are changes in training volume, changes in climate locations, selection for playing time in important matches, and poor sleep due to tight chaotic scheduling.
-It is important for team program directors and staff to implicate testing in order to ensure healthy, competitive, and confident athletes for their upcoming season.
+Other key program events that have been correlated to injury incidence are changes in training volume, changes in climate locations, selection for playing time in important matches, and poor sleep due to tight chaotic scheduling.
+It is important for team program directors and staff to implicate testing to ensure healthy, competitive, and confident athletes for their upcoming season.